 Lenox Health Greenwich Village, a division of Lenox Hill Hospital, is a state-of-the-art medical complex representing a new model of community-based care.
 Our facility currently includes a freestanding emergency department, a patient service center for blood collection and a state-of-the-art outpatient imaging center, allowing us to seamlessly integrate health and wellness services with 24-hour emergency care.

-When you come to the Lenox Health Greenwich Village, you are not limited to the experience of the skilled staff members on site.
-All of our patients benefit from the collective knowledge of Northwell Health’s 200 emergency physicians, more than 300 paramedics and emergency medical technicians (EMTs), and approximately 2,000 emergency department staff, who have gained their experience from operating 14 emergency departments that have treated nearly 665,000 people and transported more than 102,000 patients in 2013 alone.
+When you come to Lenox Health Greenwich Village, you are not limited to the experience of the skilled staff members on site.
+All of our patients benefit from the extensive resources of Northwell Health and the collective knowledge of the system’s 200 emergency physicians, more than 300 paramedics and emergency medical technicians (EMTs), and approximately 2,000 emergency department staff.

 Our building's history

 Lenox Health Greenwich Village resides in the landmarked National Maritime Union Building, built in 1964.
 Once named the Joseph Curran Building in honor of the National Maritime Union’s founder, the 6-story structure is an architectural fixture in Greenwich Village.
 The nautical-inspired building is most widely recognized by its porthole-shaped windows and a rooftop bulkhead resembling a steamship smokestack.

 Originally sold in 1974 and renamed the Edward and Theresa O’Toole Medical Services Building, the facility was donated to Northwell Health in 2011.

 Renovation of this facility has been a unique undertaking for a health system, with Northwell Health leadership seeking to balance the restoration of a unique aspect of the Village community with the creation of a modern emergency department to serve its population.

 How did we renovate a 1960s building into a 21st century medical facility?